 A spring semester gift to the University of Kansas is already paying dividends.

 On Feb.
 7, Silicon Valley financial technology company Ripple awarded a $2 million grant to KU as part of the University Blockchain Research Initiative.
 The program focuses on accelerating academic research, technical development and innovation in blockchain, cryptocurrency and digital payments at top universities.

-One of the programs benefitting from the grant is the KU Blockchain Institute, a student-led organization that focuses on advancing KU’s standing in the constantly-developing world of blockchain.
-The group is open to students from all disciplines, including engineering, business, economics, mathematics, science, healthcare and technology.
+One of the programs benefiting from the grant is the KU Blockchain Institute, a student-led organization that focuses on advancing KU’s standing in the fast- developing field of blockchain.
+The group is open to students from all disciplines, including engineering, business, economics, mathematics, science, health care and technology.

 Daniel Jones, Brad Garlinghouse and Jack Schraad, co-founder and vice president of the KU Blockchain Institute

-Since its launch in August 2018, the KU Blockchain Institute has hosted three large-scale conferences, including an October 2019 conference on cybersecurity.
-Speakers from FedEx, Lockheed Martin, the University of Arkansas and IBM attended, as well as Ripple CEO Brad Garlinghouse.
+Since its launch in August 2018, the KU Blockchain Institute has hosted three large conferences, including an October 2019 conference on cybersecurity.
+Speakers from FedEx, Lockheed Martin, the University of Arkansas and IBM attended, as well as Garlinghouse.